opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

     :param rect: ROI containing a segmented object.
 The pixels outside of the ROI are marked as "obvious background".
 The parameter is only used when  ``mode==GC_INIT_WITH_RECT`` .

+    :param bgdModel: Temporary array for the background model.
+Do not modify it while you are processing the same image.

-    :param bgdModel, fgdModel: Temporary arrays used for segmentation.
-Do not modify them while you are processing the same image.
+    :param fgdModel: Temporary arrays for the foreground model.
+Do not modify it while you are processing the same image.

     :param iterCount: Number of iterations the algorithm should make before returning the result.
 Note that the result can be refined with further calls with  ``mode==GC_INIT_WITH_MASK``  or  ``mode==GC_EVAL`` .